I Found the Sun Again: Songs

 Of the eight tracks, there are five original songs, as well as three covers chosen by Lukather as "an homage to the people that I love": "The Low Spark of High Heeled Boys" by Traffic, Joe Walsh’s "Welcome To The Club" and "Bridge of Sighs" by Robin Trower.
 According to Lukather, he took the cover songs first "because that was gonna set the tone of what I wanted to write pretty much for the record".
 These three were songs that he "played in junior and high school in bands" and influenced him.

 With "The Low Spark of High Heeled Boys", Lukather said that he "wanted to play and stretch out".
 He also denoted that this version includes "one of the greatest piano solos" that he's heard of in his life by Jeff Babko, and that David Paich plays a great "Steve Winwood organ solo".

 As stated by Lukather, Walsh "really dug" the cover of "Welcome to the Club" included in the album.

 About "Bridge of Sighs", Lukather said that he chose that song because "Robin [Trower] doesn't get enough love" and he "wanted to capture that era when it was recorded in the early '70s".
 He has also affirmed that it's a great and fun song to play, that he loves the lyrics and the vibe of the song, and that "not a lot of people have done it" as far as he knows.

 Looking at the original songs, the album starts with "Along for the Ride".
-Lukather has indicated that he wanted it to be punchy and that he "didn’t want people to think that I’d lost my rock and roll sense".
+Lukather has indicated that he wanted it to be punchy and that he "didn't want people to think that I'd lost my rock and roll sense".
 He has also acknowledged that "there's probably a bit of Jeff Beck in there".
-Andy Greene of Rolling Stone has wrote that the lyrics of this song show the "frustration and anger he’s felt over the past couple of years", alluding to the lawsuit and the end of the previous incarnation of Toto.
+Andy Greene of Rolling Stone has written that the lyrics of this song show the "frustration and anger he's felt over the past couple of years", alluding to the lawsuit and the end of the previous incarnation of Toto.

 According to Greene, "things get even more bitter on 'Serpent Soul'", the next song on the album.
 Lukather said about it that "we wanted to just write something swampy" and that it's his tribute to Little Feat.